dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-07-20-its-not-about-long-lived-branches.md

 ---
 layout: post
-title: Problem is not about long-lived branches
+title: It's not about long-lived branches that's a problem
 ---

 It's not about long-lived branches per se that's an anti-pattern.
 It's about coding alone for too long without the feedback.